It’s said that 55% of visitors spend 15 seconds or less on an average web article.

 I can read 5,000 word articles, no problem, as long it keeps me engaged throughout.
 But if it doesn’t, I might bail after just a few paragraphs.

-So what makes me bail?
+What makes me bail?
 It’s boredom and that’s not necessarily the writer’s fault.

 It’s not the writing itself that’s the struggle, it’s producing the sheer volume of ideas that one needs to provide consistent content.

-My coworker sent me this article that said we get writer’s block because we are bored of what we are writing (I hope that’s not a hint).
+My coworker sent me an article that said we get writer’s block because we are bored of what we are writing (I hope that’s not a hint).
 While that’s not always the case, I think it’s often true, especially for those who are writing as part of their job and not just for fun.

-So what can you do as the producer of this sort of content?
+What can you do as the producer of this sort of content?

 Here are a few steps you can take to keep your writing from scaring off potential readers.